-- electronic copies of each of the draft and final inventory report, electronic copies of the draft and final CRF tables; - electronic copies of all the final, linked source category spreadsheets for the inventory estimates (including all spreadsheets that feed the emission spreadsheets); - results of the reviews and, in general, all documentation related to the corresponding inventory year submission.
+onic copies of all the final, linked source category spreadsheets for the inventory estimates (including all spreadsheets that feed the emission spreadsheets);

+• results of the reviews and, in general, all documentation related to the corresponding inventory year submission.

 After each reporting cycle, all database files, spreadsheets and electronic documents are archived as 'read-only' mode.